Closing costs you should expect

 • Title Insurance

-Sellers: As we negotiate your deal, I'll not only work to get the optimal sales price, but I'll also push for limited closing costs.
-And once we've arrived at an agreement, I'll fully clarify the closing costs so you are aware of exactly where your money is going.
+Sellers: As we negotiate your deal, not only will I work to get the very best sales price, but I'll also campaign for reduced closing costs.
+And once we've reached an agreement, I'll describe in detail the closing costs so you are informed of exactly where your money is going.

-Buyers: If you are purchasing a home in Wake County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a suitable range so you're not shocked when you reach the closing appointment.
-I'll be happy to go over the LE with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.
+Buyers: When buying a property in Wake County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a reasonable range so you're not startled when you come to the closing appointment.
+I'll be willing to go over the LE with you, answering your questions and highlighting any estimates of concern.

 Looking to Buy?